AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 __Congratulations!
 You have just created a Globus User App you can use to access the API!__

 #### Running a User App in a Jupyter Notebook
-The Jupyter notebooks for the workshop should be pre-loaded on your VM.
+The Globus Community Jupyter notebooks for the workshop should be pre-loaded on your VM.
 If you are going through these exercises in a different environment, then you may want to download the notebooks from [here](https://github.com/AARNet/Globus-Community/tree/main/globus-community-australasia/workshops/jupyter_notebooks).

 We will run the Jupyter notebook examples on the VM using port-forwarding from a browser on your laptop.